 A survey of drug and alcohol abuse in American society.
 This course examines how and why individuals become addicted to various substances and how they recover.
 Fall, Spring.
-Note: Open to non-majors.

 NUR 325.
 Human Sexuality.
 3.

 Focus on the spiritual, psychological, physiological, social, cultural, and ethical aspects of sexuality throughout the life cycle.
 Varying offerings.